 - PRO-Tip: Refrigerating your dough for 30-60 minutes will help you roll the dough into better-shaped balls.
 The bits of nuts can make this a challenge.

-- Feel free to use this recipe to make a crescent-shaped cookie which is another common alternative.
+- Feel free to use this recipe to make a crescent-shaped cookie which is another common shape alternative.

 - PRO-Tip: Toast your nuts to bring out the flavor.
 Watch carefully as they can burn quickly.
-I either cook on a sheet pan at 350º for about 5 minutes or toast them in a dry saute pan, stirring or shaking the pan every minute or so, for the same amount of time.
+I either cook them on a sheet pan at 350º for about 5 minutes or toast them in a dry saute pan, stirring or shaking the pan every minute or so, for the same amount of time.